 Finally, in 2001, I recall I had to choose one topic for a paper I had to deliver as a final assignment for one of my subjects in Amsterdam.
 I couldn’t know that at the time, but the title seems revealing to me now: From the eye to the ear: an attempt to raise our eyes from the score.
 So, I can say my interest in improvisation has grown slowly over time and in a natural way, but somehow it was always there: I can now see I’ve felt an affinity towards it from early on.

 ME: Did you have teachers who taught you improvisation in particular?

 VP: No, I’m self-taught.
-My first fully-improvised concert ever was in 2005 with my ensemble More Hispano.
-That experience became for me a path without way back, and haven’t stopped focusing on improvisation in concerts and on my recordings since that moment.
+My first fully improvised concert was in 2005 with my ensemble More Hispano.
+That experience became for me a path without way back, and I haven’t stopped focusing on improvisation in concerts and on my recordings since that moment.
 The work of those years culminated on the CD recording Yr a oydo (2010).